Authored by Neil Gillett, Student Services Manager (Advice and Hub), University of Plymouth

 It’s important to remember that our staff have also found it challenging and, at times, hugely demotivating.
 As with most Student Services staff, our teams have built their careers around face-to-face support and flourish by working with people – they’ve now been asked to work in isolation and see students on their computers.
 In addition to asking everyone to make massive changes to their ways of working, there has been uncertainty around what demand to expect and when we would be going back to campus.
 There have also been anxieties around how to support students not presenting and how to manage an increased workload created by the shift in our service delivery.

 Despite the challenges, the current COVID-19 pandemic has presented us at the University of Plymouth with a real opportunity.
 To push through changes to archaic ways of working and give a much needed update to services for our students.
 Our aspiration is to be able to reach even more students to allow us to support even more of them to succeed through their University journey.
-Our new ‘first-stop’ shop approach and our one-to-one advice and counselling sessions have proven to work even remotely, and our online peer support groups have seen a surge in demand, thus creating new ways of ensuring students can find us and speak to someone wherever they, or we, might be.
+Our new ‘first-stop’ shop approach and our one-to-one advice and counselling sessions in universities have proven to work even remotely, and our online peer support groups have seen a surge in demand, thus creating new ways of ensuring students can find us and speak to someone wherever they, or we, might be.

 We’ve also been reminded of the importance of staff well-being throughout this crisis and it’s allowed us to create new ways to support the staff who will make this all possible for our students.
 It seems like Universities across the country will all be offering a new way of learning for incoming and continuing students in September 2020.
 Here at Plymouth we won’t be offering a ‘new normal’ in Student Services – we’re on course for it to be an ‘improved normal’ for all our students.